tylerw51/tyler-solon-williams/content/pages/index.md

       *   Film and comparative media studies

-      *   American media culture.
+      *   American media culture

-      His completed dissertation, “Understanding the Early Television Cartoon,” proposes a theoretical model explaining how animation was made for television in the early years of the medium.
+      His completed dissertation, “Understanding the Early Television Cartoon,” proposes a theoretical model explaining how animation was made for television in the early years of the medium

       Tyler has six years of experience teaching media studies, interpersonal